 But Purple also knew that musical wizardry alone didn’t pay the bills.
 Their Mk.
 II line-up registered hits like “Smoke on the Water.”
 Future iterations would occasionally travel the way of pop-rock.

 It’s the 1970s output of the band that is most celebrated.
-Pioneers of album-oriented rock as well as stage masters, Deep Purple deserves to be referred to as one of the finest rock bands in history.
+Pioneers of album-oriented rock as well as stage masters, Deep Purple deserve to be referred to as one of the finest rock bands in history.

 31. Van Halen